How Much Does a Detective Make a Year?

 What Are Detectives?

-Some private detectives work for themselves and offer their services to a variety of clients, whereas others work for businesses, like law firms.
+Some private detectives work for themselves and offer their services to a variety of clients, whereas others work for businesses, such as law firms.

 Regardless of where one works, being a detective can involve a good number of interviews and interpersonal interaction.
 For this reason, it may not be a good job for antisocial people.